Developed from an earlier design of 1968 by David Mellor, so he’s almost your dad!

 They come and go on the tide, swept aside before they’re built.

 Lost, amongst the listless signs of disappearing possibilities.

 Cars and closures caused the station to withdraw up the road, to its current much smaller site.

-Subsequently Fine Fare arrives with a fanfare of fibre glass panels, and cast concrete walls.
+Subsequently Fine Fare arrives with a fanfare of moulded plastic panels, and cast concrete walls.